ShrRa/interpython_hpc/_episodes/12-code-examples.md

 ### Introduction to OpenMP and MPI

-Parallel programming on CPUs is primarily achieved through two widely-used models:
+#### Parallel programming on CPUs is primarily achieved through two widely-used models:

+### OpenMP (Open Multi-Processing)

-- **OpenMP (Open Multi-Processing)**: Used for shared-memory parallelism.
+OpenMP is used for shared-memory parallelism.
 It enables multi-threading where each thread has access to the same memory space.
-Ideal for multicore processors on a single node.
+It is ideal for multicore processors on a single node.
-- **MPI (Message Passing Interface)**: Used for distributed-memory parallelism.
-Processes run on separate memory spaces (often on different nodes) and communicate via message passing.
-Suitable for large-scale HPC clusters.

-### OpenMP: Shared Memory Model

 OpenMP was first introduced in October 1997 as a collaborative effort between hardware vendors, software developers, and academia.
 The goal was to standardize a simple, portable API for shared-memory parallel programming in C, C++, and Fortran.
 Over time, OpenMP has evolved to support nested parallelism, Single Instruction Multiple Data (vectorization), and offloading to GPUs, while remaining easy to integrate into existing code through compiler directives.

 OpenMP is now maintained by the OpenMP Architecture Review Board, which includes organizations like Arm, AMD, IBM, Intel, Cray, HP, Fujitsu, Nvidia, NEC, Red Hat, Texas Instruments, and Oracle Corporation.
 OpenMP allows you to parallelize loops in C/C++ or Fortran using compiler directives.

+### Example: Running a loop in parallel using OpenMP
 ```c
 #include <omp.h>
 #pragma omp parallel for